Death, Dying & Funerals

 But knowing that death is the only certainty in life helps me to appreciate being here.
 I get perspective from death.

 And it is truly the biggest honour to be invited into these moments with people.
-I learn so much from everyone I meet, and the life of the person who is gone.
+I learn so much from everyone I meet, as well as from the lives of those who are no longer here.
 It helps me to live better.
 It shapes me, as it does all the people impacted by that loss.

 It’s not always easy work, it makes you face things but my gosh, it is rewarding and worth working through what it brings up in the process.